 Projects 200 40%

-A s A series of projects will give you an opportunity to reflect on yourself as a learner and to
+A series of projects will give you an opportunity to reflect on yourself as a learner and to

-app apply a strategic process to setting and achieving your goals.
+apply a strategic process to setting and achieving your goals.
 You will write a brief Learning

-Aut Autobiography in two parts, and complete 3 structured Goal Projects throughout the
+Autobiography in two parts, and complete 3 structured Goal Projects throughout the

-sen nester.
+semester.
 More information about each of the assignments will be provided in class.

 Learning Autobiography: Past 25 5%

 o Goal 1 Project 25 5%

 o Goal 2 Project 35 7%

 o Goal 3 Project 50 10%

 Learning Autobiography and Goal Plan: Present and Future 65 13%

-Extra Cre edit: 5 1%
+Extra Credit: 5 1%

-A d escription of the extra credit assignment(s) will be provided on Canvas.
-Extra credit will be
+A description of the extra credit assignment(s) will be provided on Canvas.
+Extra credit will be e

-due e by the last day of class.
+due by the last day of class.

 Total (Excluding Extra Credit) 500 100%